skip to content

 Threaten Harm

-• intending to create a fear that the threat will be carried out, or is recklessly indifferent to whether such a fear was created.
+• intending to create a fear that the threat will be carried out, or with reckless indifference as to whether such a fear is created.

 Maximum penalty:

-• Aggravated offence where the victim is a police officer, prison officer, employee in a training centre or other law enforcement officer: eight years imprisonment
+• Aggravated offence where the victim is a police officer, prison officer, employee in a training centre or other law enforcement officer: imprisonment for 8 years

-• Aggravated offence where the victim is engaged in a prescribed occupation or employment (whether on a paid or volunteer basis), such as hospital, retail and emergency services workers, and the offender knows this when assaulting them: eight years imprisonment [Criminal Law Consolidation (General) Regulations 2021 (SA) reg 4]
+• Aggravated offence where the victim is engaged in a prescribed occupation or employment (whether on a paid or volunteer basis), such as hospital, retail and emergency services workers, and the offender knows this at the time of the offence: imprisonment for 8 years [Criminal Law Consolidation (General) Regulations 2021 (SA) reg 4]

 Maximum penalty:

-• Aggravated offence by threat to commit arson: 15 years imprisonment.
+• Aggravated offence by threat to commit arson: imprisonment for 15 years

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.